-Veganism has been around for many, many years and individuals who have adopted the lifestyle for themselves have often wondered if Fido could also benefit from a meat-free diet.
+Veganism has been around for decades and individuals who have adopted the lifestyle for themselves have often wondered if Fido could also benefit from a meat-free diet.

 In short, yes.
-With a proper, regulated diet and a few added supplements, your dog can be vegan and reap the benefits of veganism.
-In fact, one of the world's longest living dogs, Bramble, lived to a healthy 27 years old, stayed active throughout her entire life and yes, she was a vegan dog.
+With a proper, regulated diet and a few added supplements (for home cooked diets), your dog can be vegan and reap the benefits of veganism.
+In fact, one of the world's longest-living dogs, Bramble, lived to a healthy 27 years old.
+She stayed active throughout her entire life and yes, she was a vegan dog.

 With that being said, there are quite a few things that pet owners must be aware of before adopting a vegan diet for Fido.
 It's certainly not as simple as avoiding meat and calling it a day.
 Your dog's body needs an ample amount of nutrients and it is imperative to make sure that they receive the necessary vitamins and support to live a long, healthy life.
 The transition period alone can be quite extensive.
 However, if you want your pup to be vegan, it is possible, and we hope to inform our readers exactly how it should be done.
 Let's get started!

 Differences Between Vegetarian & Vegan Diet

 It is important for dog owners to be aware of several facts and details before switching pet food.
 For some reason, a quick Google search will lead to several articles that use vegetarian dog food and vegan diets interchangeably.
 While vegetarian diets and vegan diets do have similarities, they also have important differences.

 Vegetarian and vegan dog foods both lack meat.
 However, vegetarian diets can still have animal products such as eggs and milk whereas vegan diets cannot include any animal products.
 You can see why adopting any plant-based diet but particularly a vegan diet can be challenging... to say the least.